BitOMC/BitOMC/docs/src/guides/wallet.md

 2. Syncing the Bitcoin blockchain
 3. Creating a Bitcoin Core wallet
 4. Using `bitomc wallet receive` to receive sats
-5. Creating inscriptions with `bitomc wallet inscribe`
+5. Minting Tighten and Ease with `bitomc wallet mint`
-6. Sending inscriptions with `bitomc wallet send`
+5. Converting Tighten and Ease with `bitomc wallet convert-exact-input` and `bitomc wallet convert-exact-output`
-7. Receiving inscriptions with `bitomc wallet receive`
+6. Sending sats, utils, and Tighten and Ease with `bitomc wallet send`
-8. Batch inscribing with `bitomc wallet inscribe --batch`
+7. Receiving Tighten and Ease with `bitomc wallet receive`

 Getting Help
 ------------